-The program of courses should be formulated by the student in conference with his adviser or advisory committee during his first semester in the program.
-Forms for submitting a program of courses may be obtained from the Office of the Dean of the Graduate School; the student is urged to file his program of courses early in the term in which he begins his course work.
+The program of courses must be formulated by the student in conference with his adviser or advisory committee during his first semester in the program.
+This program must be filed with the Graduate School no later than the end of the first semester of enrollment after admission to the Graduate School.
+Forms for submitting a program of courses may be obtained from the Graduate School; the student is urged to file his program of courses early in the term in which he begins his course work.